 So, how does it work?

 By layering kitchen waste with a sprinkling of a special microbe-infused bran, and sealing it in an air-tight bin, the contents quickly start to ferment into an inoffensive pickle.
 Each time you add a fresh layer of waste another handful of bran is added, and the stack is pressed down to remove as much air as possible before resealing with a tight lid.
 When the bin is eventually filled it is left for several weeks, after which it is safe to tip it out and dig it into the soil to quickly integrate.
 Unlike ‘normal’ decomposition (rotting down with air, heat and the activity of bacteria, slugs and worms), fermented compost doesn’t appear to change its appearance that much.
 This can be a bit disconcerting when you first tip it out, as it looks more like a giant lasagne that would surely attract rats!
 But, miraculously, it can be dug into the garden without fear of smells or interest from vermin.
-Once dug in, it will very quickly be incorporated by worms into the soil, and will have ‘neutralised’, ready to plant in after about two-three weeks.
+Once dug in, it will very quickly be incorporated by worms into the soil, and will have ‘neutralised’, ready to plant in after about three to four weeks.

 I use two Bokashi bins in tandem, as once one is full you need to wait a few weeks for fermentation to complete before emptying it.
 I tend to fill them with everything that can’t be put, or won’t fit, in the wormeries.
 Fish skins and bones, any left over cooked food, an excess of green peelings, leaves or chopped up cabbage stalks… Anything apart from bulky bones.
-I also don’t add fats (eg cheese rind, meat trimmings), although, allegedly, you can.
+I also don’t add fats (eg cheese rind, oil), although, allegedly, you can.

 In theory, because the bins are sealed, you can keep them in the kitchen, but mine are too old and messy for that (and my kitchen too tiny), so I keep them outside.

 Here’s one I emptied a few weeks ago, adding the contents to a trench I’d dug in a raised bed.
-I covered it over with soil, and this is where, once the weather warms up, I’ll be planting the hungry broad beans.
+I covered it over with soil, and this is where, once the weather warms up, I’ll be planting the hungry runner beans.

 If you’re interested in learning more, here’s a couple of links to some Bokashi bin retailers in the UK: